Seirdy/seirdy.one/content/posts/search-engines-with-own-indexes.md

 Engines in this category fall back to GBY when their own indexes don't have enough results.
 As their own indexes grow, they claim that this should happen less often.

-- [Brave Search](https://search.brave.com/): Most tests (including all the tests I listed in the "Methodology" section) resulted in a fallback to Google-based results, revealed by a side-by-side comparison with Google, Startpage, and a Searx instance with only Google enabled.
-Tests that didn't fall back ("Brave", "Yandex", "zip") seemed to have good results.
-As of June 2021, a [help page](https://web.archive.org/web/20210622170701/https://search.brave.com/help/google-fallback) gives the impression that fallback isn't on by default; this hasn't been my experience.
-More transparency about fallback is needed before I can consider recommending Brave Search.
+- [Brave Search](https://search.brave.com/): Many tests (including all the tests I listed in the "Methodology" section) resulted results identical to Google, revealed by a side-by-side comparison with Google, Startpage, and a Searx instance with only Google enabled.
+Brave claims that this is due to how Cliqz (the discontinued engine acquired by Brave) used query logs to build its page models and was optimized to match Google.[^10] The index is independent, but optimizing against Google resulted in too much similarity for the real benefit of an independent index to show.

 - [Plumb](https://plumb.one/): Almost all queries return no results; when this happens, it falls back to Google.
-It's fairly transparent about the fallback process, but I'm concerned about *how* it does this: it loads Google's Custom Search scripts from `cse.google.com` onto the page to do a client-side Google search.
+It's fairly transparent about the fallback process, but I'm concerned about _how_ it does this: it loads Google's Custom Search scripts from `cse.google.com` onto the page to do a client-side Google search.
 This can be mitigated by using a browser addon to block `cse.google.com` from loading any scripts.
 Plumb claims that this is a temporary measure while its index grows, and they're planning on getting rid of this.
 Allows submitting URLs, but requires solving an hCaptcha.
 This engine is very new; hopefully as it improves, it could graduate from this section.
 Its Chief Product Officer [previously founded](https://archive.is/oVAre) the Gibiru search engine which shares the same affiliates and (for now) the same index; the indexes will diverge with time.

 Non-generalist search
 ---------------------